talend-spatial/workspace-metadata-crawler/README.md

  * link to the file or table (ie. link on the network or URL of the database),
  * number of features,
  * and for vector file
-  * list of columns and type
+  * list of columns and types

 Documentation